Giuliongo/Dell8940Hackintosh/README.md

 Just another step and you are ready to go!

-# Bios Setting you will need to changes before boot in the USB installer :
+# 7) Bios Setting you will need to changes before boot in the USB installer :

 To enter into the bios press F2 when the Dell logo appears.

+ENABLE :